-Both \isotope[13]{N} and \isotope[41]{Ar} were detected at RAGS. \isotope[13]{N} is collected directly into the RAGS abort tank, bypassing the getters, and assayed by measuring its $t_{1/2}=9.97\,\rm min$ decay by positron emission.
+Both \isotope[13]{N} and \isotope[41]{Ar} were detected at RAGS.
+The \isotope[13]{N} is collected directly into the RAGS abort tank, bypassing the getters, and assayed by measuring its $t_{1/2}=9.97\,\rm min$ decay by positron emission.
 The RAGS collection efficiency of \isotope[13]{N} is not fully characterized at this time.
-The collection efficiency has been measured for those circumstances where \isotope[13]{N} is produced in a hohlraum via the $\isotope[13]{N}(n,2n)\isotope[14]{N}$ reaction, but this is not necessarily the same as the collection efficiency for direct drive shots because possible nitrogen molecular formation in the NIF chamber could depend on configuration geometry.
+The collection efficiency has been measured for those circumstances where \isotope[13]{N} is produced in a \textit{Hohlraum} via the $\isotope[14]{N}(n,2n)\isotope[13]{N}$ reaction, but this is not necessarily the same as the collection efficiency for direct drive shots because possible nitrogen molecular formation in the NIF chamber could depend on configuration geometry.
 Thus, although we saw a very clear \isotope[13]{N} signal at RAGS, we were only able to estimate the number of \isotope[13]{N} atoms produced at the time of capsule burn.
+The quoted uncertainty on the \isotope[13]{N} signal (see \cref{tab:exp}) is conservatively estimated at the $20\%$ level.
+This is derived from the estimated detector efficiencies based on previous measurements and the statistics on the decay signal.\cite{Cassata:pc} The uncertainty stemming from the error in the \isotope[10]{B} concentration in the manufactured capsule cannot be estimated at this time, due to the difficulties in the accurate determination of the boron dopant level from General Atomics.

 The collection scheme for \isotope[41]{Ar} at RAGS is described in Ref.~\onlinecite{Wilson:2017}, and it is assayed using a calibrated HPGe detector to measure the $\gamma$-rays emitted in $t_{1/2}=109.61\,\rm min$ beta-decay of \isotope[41]{Ar}.
-The measured signals for both \isotope[13]{N} and \isotope[41]{Ar} were considerably lower than expected based on the 1D pre-shot predictions, and at least part of this may be ascribed to the reduced DT neutron yield.

-The signal for the GRH diagnostic was quite noisy, complicating the analysis.
-However, a crude upper limit of $2\cdot10^{12}$ $4.4\,\rm MeV$ $\gamma$'s was obtained.
-The ratio of DT fusion gammas versus \isotope[9]{Be} induced gammas makes the $4.4\,\rm MeV$ $\gamma$ measurement difficult.
-In the future, higher DT fusion and $4.4\,\rm MeV$ gamma ray yields can leverage filtering techniques to make a cleaner, more definitive measurement.
+The analysis of the measured \isotope[41]{Ar} signal is more delicate compared to \isotope[13]{N}.
+One would need more than $10^5$ argon atoms to quantify the answer with a 12\% uncertainty.\cite{Cassata:pc} At and below the $10^5$ threshold, we can determine that the signal is \isotope[41]{Ar} from its half-life but cannot put an accurate figure (with a quotable uncertainty) on the number of atoms collected.
+Because of this and the uncertainty in the \isotope[40]{Ar} concentration in the manufactured capsule, inferring the areal density of the remaining ablator material at the time of the DT burn from the \isotope[41]{Ar} signal~\cite{Wilson:2017} would not be accurate, and it has not been attempted.